robertpharries/Exam-Program/README.md

 # Exam-Program

-Examination program created in Java as apart of a university assignment Demonstrates usage of:
+Examination program created in Java as apart of a university assignment.
+Demonstrates usage of:

 Client/Server structure, with network connection